-Total expenditure of simulated social contributions up to full working time for parents is underestimated in year 2015, while the simulated number of parents taking these rights almost matches the external data.
-The number of parents taking the right to paid social contributions for parents leaving labour market are underestimated in 2015.
-The total expenditure on social contributions for parents leaving labour market is underestimated as well.
+Total expenditure of simulated social contributions up to full working time for parents is overestimated in year 2013 and the number of parents taking these rights as well.
+The number of parents taking the right to paid social contributions for parents leaving labour market are similarly overestimated in 2013 while the total expenditure on social contributions for parents leaving labour market are overestimated much more.

-Social assistance is over-estimated in terms of recipients while in terms of expenditure simulated social assistance better matches aggregate amount from external statistics.
-As in the case of data on unemployment wage compensation recipients, the difference in the number of social assistance recipients might be misleading, since external statistics refer to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2015.
-Despite better simulation results concerning the expenditure data, we should be aware of two facts which very probably influence the distribution of social assistance.
+Social assistance is over-estimated in terms of recipients and in terms of expenditure in all years.
+As in the case of data on unemployment wage compensation recipients, the difference in the number of social assistance recipients might be misleading, since external statistics refer to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2013.
+Concerning the expenditure data, the main reasons for the difference are two facts.
 First, the actual entitlement for social assistance depends on incomes in the three previous months.
 EU-SILC database contains data on annual income and it is implicitly assumed that income is received at the same rate throughout the year, as monthly incomes are simply annual incomes divided by 12.
 Actual income position of individuals might be drastically changed during one year and three-month average can differ from annual average.
 Second, when assessing eligibility for social assistance substantial asset test is applied, but it cannot be simulated in EUROMOD due to data limitations.
-Besides, some non-take up is expected, as social assistance recipients (if received the cash social assistance more than twelve times in the past 18 months), who own real estate (the value of which is above the value of an appropriate apartment) must agree with the entry of the prohibition of alienation and burdening of real estate in the land book to the benefit of the Republic of Slovenia (it has changed in 2017).
+Besides, some non-take up is expected, as recipients of social assistance recipients (if received the cash social assistance more than twelve times in the past 18 months), who own real estate (the value of which is above the value of an appropriate apartment) must agree with the entry of the prohibition of alienation and burdening of real estate in the land book to the benefit of the Republic of Slovenia.
 Unfortunately, there is no available administrative data on non-take up of benefits.